24 Jan Smoke & Mirrors

 The shocking examples on display in the security industry of ineptness, fraud, illegal operations and withholding payment to those working on their behalf are the diatribe of race to the bottom.
 They threaten those who challenge and remain ignorant of reason.
 They are the epitaph of what could be a serious security requirement.

 Yet, after the passing of the Private Security Industry Act 2001 and the imposition of ‘standards and regulation’ within the market place by the Security Industry Authority, after all that is said and done, it remains possible to incorporate a UK Limited Company with no prior security training or experience.
-Unfortunately, the Advertising Standards Authority does not permit the naming of such guilty companies and so it very much rests for the prospective client to conduct due diligence on the chosen companies prior to any instruction.
+Unfortunately, the Advertising Standards Authority does not permit the naming of such guilty companies; it very much rests on the prospective client to conduct their own due diligence on the chosen companies prior to any instruction.
 It will be far too late if you have not and when the smoke begins to clear…

 “There is scarcely anything in the world that some man cannot make a little worse, and sell a little more cheaply.
 The person who buys on price alone is this man’s lawful prey.”
 John Ruskin